lsst-sqre/sqr-075/index.rst

 For Python projects, we use linters to ensure consistency and correctness:

 - isort, to sort imports consistently
-- block, to format Python code consistently
+- black, to format Python code consistently
 - mypy, to check type annotations
 - flake8, to statically validate Python code

-These linters are generally triggered by automatically with the pre-commit Git hook manager, or manually through a tox environment.
+These linters are generally triggered automatically with the pre-commit Git hook manager, or manually through a tox environment.

 In the monorepo, pre-commit itself needs to be configured at the root since it doesn't have specific support for monorepos (see `pre-commit/pre-commit#466 <https://github.com/pre-commit/pre-commit/issues/466>`__).
 Thus the monorepo has a ``.pre-commit-config.yaml`` file at its root.
-If the pre-commit hooks need to be configured different for each repo, though It's possible to configure the pre-commit hooks differently for the client and server using file path filters in the pre-commit configuration (as described in the mentioned GitHub issue), but in practice this shouldn't be necessary.
+It's possible to configure the pre-commit hooks differently for the client and server using file path filters in the pre-commit configuration (as described in the mentioned GitHub issue), but in practice this shouldn't be necessary.

 Since flake8 is configured with a ``.flake8`` file, that file can be located at the root of the repository.